 Below you will find answers to questions that most parents and family members have about CBCS’s rules and guidelines.
-If you need further information, please take time to review the Student Handbook (found on the Home page of this website).
+If you need further information, please take time to review the Student Handbook.
 Or, if you would like to call the school office, we would love to hear from you.

 Students should not arrive prior to 7:30 a.m. or remain on the school campus later than 3:15 p.m. unless they are participating in a supervised activity.
 CBCS will not supervise students who arrive before 7:30 a.m. or remain later than 3:15 p.m.
 We have developed this procedure for the safety and well-being of your children.

 If a student becomes ill, we will attempt to notify a parent or guardian promptly, and we will care for the student in our nurse’s station until a parent or guardian arrives.
 Students may not leave school grounds without either a parent or another approved adult (as listed on the student’s information form).
 If the situation is a medical emergency, we will follow standard emergency procedures.Back to Top

 We invite parents, guardians, and visitors to visit while school is in session.
 Visitors must obtain a visitor’s pass from the office before going into the classrooms.

 Any time a parent will be volunteering for more than two days, the parent must first successfully pass a fingerprint clearance and background check.
 There are no exceptions to this policy, as federal law requires it.

 Parents may contact Human Resources for fingerprint clearance and background check information.